wp-plugins/bbp-private-groups/readme.txt

 However you will probably not want people to see these subjects, so there are two widgets that the plugins have added that filter this to only show appropriate content.

 Go in to Dashboard>appearance>widgets
-1.You will see three new wiggets starting with '(Private Groups)' and covering topics, replies and forum list.
+1.You will see three new widgets starting with '(Private Groups)' and covering topics, replies and forum list.
 2.If you are using the standard bbPress topic, reply or forum list widgets, you should remove these from your sidebar and replace them with the ‘tehnik’ ones